johntbush/mnemebot/readme.md

  /podesta args | /pod args - generate link to search podestra emails

 ```

+Note: using key:response in the /add verses using space delim like `/add key response` is significant.
+It allows you to associate many words with a response at once.  `/add red orange blue:So you like colors?` .
+A string with red, orange, or blue in the message would cause your response to be found.

 # Build

 uses sbt native packager, make whatever you want.
 Make yourself a DMG if that is how you roll...